 There is little shade here and the walk is about 1.2km long, so be aware of the heat if you travel in summer like we did.
 You will also need the key to get through the entrance gate.

 When the town was growing quicker than it could build houses, the poorest workers started to dig shelters in the riverbank of Burra Creek.

 While these were not much more than a dirt cave, many people were crowded down here, with around 1800 people living in about 600 dugouts.

 It became an unsanitary and disease-ridden community, not at all a nice place to live.
 It didn’t last long though, because in 1851 there was a huge storm in the area, water surged down the creekbed and washed out most of the dugouts, forcing residents to find alternative housing.

 Today there are three dugouts remaining in a side tributary of the main creek which can be visited with the Burra Heritage Passport key.

 Today, Malowen Lowarth is set up how a typical cottage would have been in the 1850s.
-The back yard has been planted with flowers and herbs that were also popular at the same time.
-This is another site that the key is needed for entry.
+The backyard has been planted with flowers and herbs that were also popular at the same time.
+This is another site where the key is needed for entry.

 Burra Market Square Museum